 To begin an appeal, you or your attorney must file the Notice of Appeal as soon as possible after the hearing.
 In California, you have a maximum of 60 days to file your Notice of Appeal, letting the court know that you are appealing the entry of a restraining order against you.
 You also need to order a copy of the transcript.

 A restraining order ruling based on the evidence presented at the original hearing can be appealed, and arguments regarding new circumstances or information will not be considered.
 Appeals must be based on judicial errors or evidentiary mistakes by the judge or some type of procedural mistake by the judge.

 An appellate court may consider the sufficiency of the evidence (whether enough evidence existed for the court to make the conclusion it did).
-However, an appellate court will not consider the credibility of the witnesses, that decision is left entirely up to the judge – the Court of Appeals only considers whether there was enough evidence, assuming the evidence was accurate, to support the decision.
+However, an appellate court will generally not consider the credibility of the witnesses in restraining order cases, that decision is left up to the judge – the Court of Appeals only considers whether there was enough evidence, assuming the evidence was accurate, to support the decision.

 Unlike a lower-court level trial (where a judge determines the outcome of a case), in appellate courts, a panel of three judges will collectively examine the documents pertaining to a case, such as transcripts and any available evidence.
 After carefully reviewing the documents, the panel of judges will make a determination as to whether a restraining order has been wrongfully issued against you.

 Appeals of restraining orders are heard in California’s Second District Court of Appeal, located in the Ronald Reagan State Building (300 South Spring Street in Los Angeles).
 The Second District Court hears all state-based appeals originating in Los Angeles County, Ventura County, Santa Barbara County and San Louis Obispo County.